UTD-FAST-Lab/ECSTATIC/README.md

 This application is written for Python version >= 3.10.0.
 Furthermore, ECSTATIC runs its analyses in Docker containers in order to maintain consistent environments across runs, so you must have a working Docker installation.
-We know ECSTATIC can successfully build on Ubuntu and Windows hosts, and cannot successfully build on M1 Macs as of April 2022 (specifically, the build process hangs when trying to build Z3 for Python.
+We know ECSTATIC can successfully build on Ubuntu, Windows, and Mac (as of 2022-07-22, building on M1 Mac takes a long time, as it has to compile Z3 from scratch).
-If you know how to fix this, feel free to make a pull request!)

 # Usage